PerchunPak/nonbloat-db/README.md

 what [Redis uses](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/)
 to achieve data persistence).

-And on every write, library renames `db.json` to `db.json.tmp` and then writes to `db.json` new data.
+And on every write, library renames `db.json` to `db.json.temp` and then writes to `db.json` new data.
 This is done to not corrupt data in case of power outage or force shutdown.
-If library during initial read finds a `.tmp` file next to database, it will output a warning and read from temp file.
+If library during initial read finds a `.temp` file next to database, it will output a warning and read from temp file.

 ## Installing